 OR), and property restrictions in KQL syntax in the actual search query string (query property of the query request body).
+The XRANK operator boosts the dynamic rank of items based on certain term occurrences within the match expression, without changing which items match the query.
 The syntax and command depend on the entity types (in the entityTypes property) you target in the same query request body.

 Depending on the entity type, the searchable properties vary.
 For details, see:

 The collapseProperties property contains a set of criteria, fields, and limit size, which are used for collapsing results in a response body.
 Using collapseProperties only impacts the recall but not ranking/sorting.